LearnOnDemandSystems/docs/tms/tms-administrators/notifications/subscription-assignment-notification.md

 1. Open the **Organizations** tab, you will see a listing of organizations you manage.
 1. Check the box beside the **organization(s)** that will use the notification.

-## Specify which courses are required for the notification to be sent
+## Specify which subscription profiles are required for the notification to be sent
 Your notification can be set to apply to all subscription profiles or to only apply to specific subscription profiles.
 It defaults to being used with specific subscription profiles.

-### Add courses to trigger notifications
+### Add subscriptions to trigger notifications
 Do the following to add subscription profiles as triggers for notifications.
 Adding subscription profiles as a trigger limits the notification to only be sent for the selected subscriptions.

 **Individual subscription profiles**